carlosverissimo3001/FEUP-CPM/docs/report.md

 2. The server response contains the tickets and vouchers.
 The app caches the tickets and vouchers.
 3. The user loses internet connection but still has the tickets and vouchers cached.
 4. The user goes to the theater and tries to validate the tickets using NFC.
-5. The validation is successful, and the user is allowed to enter the theater, even without internet connection (the validation terminal needs internet connection to verify the tickets with the server).
+5. The validation is successful, and the user is allowed to enter the theater, even without internet connection

+> the validation terminal needs internet connection to verify the tickets with the server.

 ### Offline Cafeteria Ordering